pyEdTools/ai-for-ee/EAAI-Model-AI-Submission/student_materials/guide_to_ai_prompts.md

-# A Student's Guide to AI Pair Programming
+# A student's guide to AI pair programming (note: this is adapted from various online sources and edited using AI tools)

-## 1. Why Good Prompts Matter
+## 1. Why good prompts matter

 Working with an AI pair programmer is like having a conversation.
 The quality of its answers depends heavily on the quality of your questions.
 A well-written prompt will get you useful, relevant code and explanations.
 A vague or confusing prompt will lead to generic, unhelpful, or incorrect responses.

 This guide will teach you how to "engineer" your prompts to get the best possible results from your AI partner.
 Learning this skill is a key objective of this assignment.

-## 2. The Four C's of Effective Prompting
+## 2. The four C's of effective prompting

 A good prompt gives the AI the information it needs to be a helpful partner.
 A simple way to remember this is with the "Four C's": Context, Clarity, Conciseness, and Constraints.